baptisteArno/typebot.io/README.md

 ## License

-Most of Typebot's code is open-source under the GNU Affero General Public License Version 3 (AGPLv3).
+Typebot's code is protected under a Functional Source License.
 You will find more information about the license and how to comply with it [here](https://docs.typebot.io/self-hosting#license-requirements).